top of page

 1. Why

 For example, supposing a scientist doesn't provide any context and jumps straight into presenting their research and they start talking about how they are measuring air pollution.
-By contrast, suppose they started by clarifying the 'whys': "Air pollution kills over 6 million people every year.
+By contrast, suppose they began by clarifying the 'whys': "Air pollution kills over 6 million people every year.
 And while we may assume that that statistic will not include any of us, the reality is, over 90% of us breathe polluted air".

 If you start with a clear why, the audience will be invested in your story and they will understand why you are presenting, and more importantly, why they should listen.